The Variety of Integrable Killing Tensors on the 3-Sphere: Solution of the algebraic integrability conditions

 For $\dim V=4$ in particular, \eqref{eq:AICII} reduces to a \emph{sole} condition, which can be written as

 Substituting \eqref{eq:chiral} yields

 The form of this equation allows us to give an isometry invariant reformulation of the algebraic integrability conditions, which does not rely on diagonalising the algebraic curvature tensor.
-This also entails the isometry invariants in \linkref{Propositions}{prop:invariants}. \begin{proposition} The algebraic integrability conditions for an algebraic curvature tensor with Weyl part $\mathbf W$ and (not necessarily trace free) Ricci part $\mathbf T$ are equivalent to
+This also entails the isometry invariants in Proposition~\ref{prop:invariants}.